skodaconnect/skodaconnect/README.md

 ## Information

-Retrieve statistics about your Skoda from the Skoda Connect online service
+Retrieve statistics about your Skoda from the Skoda Connect online service.
+* Initial support for SmartLink
+* Initial support for Cars via new API (Skoda Enyaq iV)

 No licence, public domain, no guarantees, feel free to use for anything.
 Please contribute improvements/bugfixes etc.